Adolph Laudenberg

 Adolph Theodore Laudenberg (June 13, 1926 – June 26, 2015), known as The Santa Strangler, was an American serial killer who murdered three women in the San Pedro neighborhood of Los Angeles and one in San Francisco during the 1970s, and is the prime suspect for another two similar murders.
 Despite telling two daughters-in-law, decades apart, that he had committed four murders, he was only arrested in 2002, after DNA evidence connected him to the crimes.
-He was convicted of one murder and sentenced to life imprisonment with the possibility of parole.
+He was convicted of one murder and sentenced to life imprisonment without the possibility of parole.

 Early life

 Adolph Laudenberg was born in Lexington, Kentucky, in 1926, to a German immigrant butcher and his wife, who died a few years after his birth.
 At some point, he took up whittling unique walking canes made from salvaged wood and manzanita shrubs, which he would either give away or sell for $10 on the street.
 While serving in the naval construction battalion in Trinidad, British West Indies, in 1944, Laudenberg met his future wife, Annelle.
 He adopted her son, Steve, and the couple moved to California permanently after Adolph left the service.
 He then got a job as a security guard at a steel plant before becoming a cab driver in the San Pedro area in the late 1960s.

-According to neighbors, the Laudenbergs were an odd fit — Annelle worked at a dance studio, and was outgoing and health-conscious, while Adolph was a generous but reclusive man who mostly kept to himself.
+According to neighbors, the Laudenbergs were an odd fit—Annelle worked at a dance studio, and was outgoing and health-conscious, while Adolph was a generous but reclusive man who mostly kept to himself.
 Despite their differences, their marriage lasted 30 years before the couple separated, as Annelle, who didn't return her husband's feelings of love, outed herself as a stripper.
 Adolph remarried but divorced again.
 At some point, he traveled for a short time to New Orleans before returning to San Pedro.